Be Social

 Elected Officer

-• Faculty Appointment to New York University (NYU), Fall 2009: Appraisal Report Writing.
-Re-appointed for Fall 2010.
-Continuing Education, ten hours, in association with the Appraisers Association of America (AAA).
+• Former adjunct faculty appointment to New York University (NYU), Fall 2009, 2010, 2011; Spring 2011, Appraisal Report Writing Workshop.
+Continuing Education, each semester is ten hours in-classroom, in association with the Appraisers Association of America (AAA).
+Resigned.

 • Introduction to the Antiques Business, Collecting, and the Function of an Appraiser.
 At the invitation of the St. Stephen’s and St. Agnes School Alumni Association Board, 30 JAN 03, Old Town Alexandria, VA.
 Seventy-eight attending, two hours, pro bono.